April 23, 2024

 By Simon J. Lau

-This morning we visited Christ of the Ozarks, a giant monumental statue near Eureka Springs.
-Towering 67 feet tall, this sculpture portrays Jesus Christ with outstretched arms, overlooking the Ozark Mountains.
+This morning, we visited Christ of the Ozarks, a monumental statue just outside the center of Eureka Springs.
+Towering 67 feet tall, the sculpture depicts Jesus Christ with outstretched arms, gazing out over the Ozark Mountains.
+Built in 1966, it has become one of the region’s most recognizable landmarks and draws thousands of visitors each year.

-This town is also quite hilly!
-In fact, many of the buildings are nestled into the hills behind them, and there’s at least one (very sketchy) sky bridge.
-It was only after I walked across that I saw a sign that read, “Unsafe structure.
+This town is also quite hilly.
+Many of the buildings are tucked right into the slopes behind them, and there’s even a (very sketchy) sky bridge.
+I only noticed the sign after I’d already walked across: “Unsafe structure.
 Pedestrian traffic, use caution.”
-Not surprisingly, that’s exactly what went through my mind!
-If you’re wondering, I avoided this sky bridge on our way back.
+That was exactly what I was thinking as I crossed.
+For the record, I avoided the bridge on the way back.

 Finally, our route from Branson and Eureka Springs to Oklahoma City (338 miles or 544 km).